juxor/afaq/markdown/append46.md

 similar arguments about the need for a regular army and army discipline to win the war.
 As Aileen O'Carroll in her essay _"Freedom and Revolution"_ argues:

-> _ "The conventional army structure evolved when feudal kings or capitalist governments required the working class to fight its wars for them.
-These had to be authoritarian institutions, because although propaganda and jingoism can play a part initially in encouraging enlistment, the horrors of war soon expose the futility of nationalism.
-A large part of military organisation is aimed at ensuring that soldiers remain fighting for causes they do not necessarily believe in.
-Military discipline attempts to create an unthinking, unquestioning body of soldiers, as fearful of their own side as of the other."_ [**Red &amp; Black Revolution**, no. 1]
+> _"The conventional army structure evolved when feudal kings or capitalist
+> governments required the working class to fight its wars for them.
+These had
+> to be authoritarian institutions, because although propaganda and jingoism
+> can play a part initially in encouraging enlistment, the horrors of war soon
+> expose the futility of nationalism.
+A large part of military organisation is
+> aimed at ensuring that soldiers remain fighting for causes they do not
+> necessarily believe in.
+Military discipline attempts to create an
+> unthinking, unquestioning body of soldiers, as fearful of their own side as
+> of the other."_ [ **Red & Black Revolution**, no. 1]

 In short in both Russia and Spain the Bolsheviks wanted an army that would obey them regardless of whether the individual soldiers felt they were doing